GodWeenSatan: The Oneness: Critical reception

 David Browne, writing for Entertainment Weekly, praised the album's silliness and frequently ranting nature, writing: "As it veers uncontrollably from the stupid to the unlistenable, God Ween Satan becomes the energizing sound of two street-corner nutjobs railing as best they can against the entire world.
 Equal opportunity for clever morons to punish the masses with the aid of modern recording equipment — it’s truly a wonderful thing."
 Andrew Perry of Select wrote that Ween derived their "sonic dementia" from post-hardcore, but that the band's stylistic range was much wider, including parodies of bubblegum pop and lovers rock.
 He concluded that the "anarchic" album was "unrealistically varied and never boring.
 You won't have heard the like of this before".

 In a retrospective review, Pitchfork's Matt LeMay wrote: "Unafraid to say 'fuck' for no apparent reason, unafraid to rock out on cheesy metal riffs, and unafraid to pick to pieces just about every variety of music, Ween managed to capture the essence of their sound on their debut as well, if not better than, on any later album."
 Uncut describe the album as containing pastiches of "anything on the rock planet", with Ween offending and delighting the listener "in equal measure".
 Heather Phares of AllMusic described GodWeenSatan as "almost as eclectic and inspired" as Ween's subsequent albums, with a palpable sense of fun that makes it "more than just a promising debut".
 Less favorable was Robert Christgau in The Village Voice, who quipped of "L.M.L.Y.P." that Ween "went on about pussy for nine minutes (good idea) in a Princey blues-minstrel drawl (bad one)".

+In Punk News' review of The Mollusk, GodWeenSatan and The Pod were said to have carved Ween's 'expansive niche in experimental fits that had numerous great ideas, but lacked focus.
+Far Out Magazine's retrospective on The Mollusk similarly states that the duo's first two albums featured nothing that "even hinted at anything that could be seen as ‘commercial.’"